getify/Functional-Light-JS/apA.md

 To transduce means to transform with a reduce.
 More specifically, a transducer is a composable reducer.

-More concretely, we use transducing to compose adjacent `map(..)`, `filter(..)`, and `reduce(..)` operations together.
-We accomplish this by first expressing `map(..)`s and `filter(..)`s as `reduce(..)`s, and then abstracting out the common combination operation to create unary functions that are easily composed.
+We use transducing to compose adjacent `map(..)`, `filter(..)`, and `reduce(..)` operations together.
+We accomplish this by first expressing `map(..)`s and `filter(..)`s as `reduce(..)`s, and then abstracting out the common combination operation to create unary reducer-producing functions that are easily composed.

 Transducing primarily improves performance, which is especially obvious if used on a lazy sequence (async observable).

 But more broadly, transducing is how we express a more declarative composition of functions that would otherwise not be directly composable.
 The result, if used appropriately as with all other techniques in this book, is clearer, more readable code!
+A single `reduce(..)` call with a transducer is easier to reason about than tracking multiple `reduce(..)` calls.